Mint vs. Empower vs. YNAB

 Mint can act as a dashboard for all of your finances.
 It doesn't go as deep into credit or investments as some apps that have a primary focus in those areas.
 However, the price (free!) is right, and it does a great overall job of helping you understand and manage your money.

 The cost for the online app and the great investment tools make it a good platform to use on top of Mint or YNAB for budgeting.
-If you're not as focused on the budgeting features or are wealthy enough that you don't care about a detailed budget, Personal Capital may meet all of your online money dashboard needs.
+If you're not as focused on the budgeting features or are wealthy enough that you don't care about a detailed budget, Empower may meet all of your online money dashboard needs.

 About YNABYNAB is short for You Need a Budget.
 YNAB is an app that focuses primarily on budgeting with less emphasis on other parts of your finances.
 It uses the zero-based budget philosophy.
 This means you assign every dollar a job and get very detailed control over each transaction.
 For a long time, YNAB didn't support live connections to financial accounts, but it added the feature a couple of years ago.